 - "What's been on your mind that you haven't shared?"

 Tip: Apps like Amora send daily questions designed for couples.
-Each partner answers first, then you see each other's responses β making these conversations natural and easy.
+Each partner answers first, then you see each other's responses, making these conversations natural and easy.
+Try our random question generator to get started.

 4. Physical Touch Without Agenda